 Installer Qualifications: Experience with systems of the type and scope indicated and certified as authorized service representative of the prime system manufacturer with minimum 5 years documented experience.

-System shall be installed by a single contractor that assumes responsibility for system components and their compatibility.
+System shall be installed by a single installer that assumes responsibility for system components and their compatibility.

 Only manufacturer's certified installers with NICET Level III or higher shall be utilized.

 The addressable fire alarm system shall be connected, programmed, and tested only by the manufacturer or by an authorized distributor who stocks a full complement of spare parts for the system.
 Technicians performing this service shall be trained and individually certified by the manufacturer for the model of system being installed and NICET Level II or greater.
-Copies of their certifications must be included with the contractor’s submittal to the engineer, prior to installation.
+Copies of their certifications must be provided prior to installation.
 The submittal cannot be approved without this information.

 Regulatory Requirements: